-This is the first post in a multi-post series on buttonholes.* Some of this material has appeared in print in Interweave Knits, some of it is brand new.
-This first post covers the lore and tradition of buttonholes, as well as offering some nifty general tips.
+This is the first in a series on buttonholes.* Some of this material found print in Interweave Knits, some is new.
+Today, the lore and tradition of buttonholes, plus tips.

 Which side?